THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-And if you think you might enjoy reading the book, you can always borrow the library book or buy it to read it at home, in the park, or a coffee shop.
+And if you think you might enjoy reading the book, you can always borrow the library book or buy it to read at home, in the park, or in a coffee shop.

-If you’re looking for a way to have some fun and relax, playing video games is a great option.
+Playing video games is a great option if you’re looking for a way to have some fun and relax.

 You can find games for all types of people and interests.

-Plus, there are different levels of difficulty so you can find the perfect game for you.
+Plus, there are different levels of difficulty so that you can find the perfect game for you.